-- 6.1vi For supply staff, the school will include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff and the date that confirmation was received.
 Where checks are carried out on volunteers, the school will record this on the single central record.
-Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity with a child and if necessary a risk assessment will be carried out based on the nature of the work with children, what is known about the volunteer, whether the volunteer has other employment or volunteering where referees can be acquired and if the role is eligible for a DBS check and at what level. - 6.1vii Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in school.
-In addition the school must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
-The school wil refer to the DfE Guidance: Recruit Teachers from Overseas and will contact the senior LCC HR advisor for further guidance. - 6.1viii One of the personnel named at the head of the policy (in addition to the School Bursar) have undertaken Safer Recruitment in Education Training.
+Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity with a child and if necessary a risk assessment will be carried out based on the nature of the work with children, what is known about the volunteer, whether the volunteer has other employment or volunteering where referees can be acquired and if the role is eligible for a DBS check and at what level.

+6.1viii One of the personnel named at the head of the policy (in addition to the School Bursar) have undertaken Safer Recruitment in Education Training.
 One of the above will be involved in all staff and volunteer appointments and arrangements (including, where appropriate, contracted services).